PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Introduction

+A major limitation of existing detection methods is that they often require fine-tuning additional models or performing extra LLM inference at test time, which incurs substantial computational overhead and limits scalability.
+Moreover, many methods struggle to generalize to long-context inputs.
+Approaches based on detecting task shifts may also fail when the injected instruction is closely related to the original task, such as instructing the LLM to produce an incorrect answer for the intended question.
+In this work, we leverage a crucial characteristic of prompt injection attacks for detection: the injected content is itself an \emph{instruction}.
+We show that instruction-tuned LLMs intrinsically encode signals indicating whether a prompt contains an instruction, and we exploit these internal signals for effective prompt injection detection.

+\myparatight{Our work} We propose {\name}, a lightweight and effective prompt injection detection method that leverages internal representations of instruction-tuned LLMs.
+The core intuition of {\name} is that instruction-tuned models inherently produce internal representations that distinguish benign data from data containing injected instructions.
+Specifically, we observe that at certain layers, the residual-stream vectors of the final token for clean and malicious prompts are linearly separable.
+Building on this observation, {\name} trains a linear classifier on these representations and applies it at inference time to enable effective prompt injection detection.

-We perform a systematic evaluation on 5 benchmark datasets.
-We use false positive rate (FPR), false negative rate (FNR), and testing cost (or overhead) of classifying each test prompt as evaluation metrics.
+We perform a systematic evaluation on several benchmark datasets.
+We use false positive rate (FPR), false negative rate (FNR), and testing cost of classifying each test prompt as evaluation metrics.
 We have the following observations.
-First, {\name} achieves low FPR ($0\%$ on average) and FNR ($0\%$ on average) across 5 datasets and 8 attacks.
+First, {\name} achieves low FPR ($0.5\%$ on average) and FNR ($1.4\%$ on average) across various datasets and attacks.
 Second, {\name} is more efficient than state-of-the-art baselines.
 For instance, compared with DataSentinel~\cite{liu2025datasentinel} (S\&P'25), {\name} reduces testing cost by 23$\times$.
-Moreover, when the detection LLM is the backend LLM, {\name} incurs a negligible testing overhead (0.0001s) by the linear classifier prediction.
-Third, our comparison with 11 baselines, including PromptGuard (released by Meta) and ProtectAI-deberta (released by ProtectAI), shows that {\name} outperforms baselines in most settings.
+Third, our comparison with 8 baselines, including PromptGuard (released by Meta) and ProtectAI-deberta (released by ProtectAI), shows that {\name} outperforms baselines in most settings.
 Fourth, we evaluate strong, adaptive attacks against {\name} by assuming an attacker has \emph{white-box} access to a backend LLM and our linear classifier.
 The results show that {\name} remains effective under such attacks.

-Our major contributions are summarized as follows: \begin{icompact} \item We propose {\name}, a new detection method for prompt injection attacks based on the internal representation (i.e., residual stream vector) of an LLM for input tokens. \item We observe that LLM has an injection-critical layer, which produces generalizable, distinguishing feature representations for clean and contaminated prompts. \item We perform a systematic evaluation to demonstrate the effectiveness of {\name} on benchmark datasets.
-Our results show 1) {\name} significantly outperforms 11 baselines, and 2) {\name} is robust to strong, adaptive attacks. \end{icompact}